 She is the founder of the Southeast Los Angeles (SELA) Community Map, a project centered on mapping places in SELA that have shaped the lived experiences of her community.
 With Alejandra’s strong connection to the Los Angeles area and her interest in story gathering and visual art, she contributes enthusiasm to LA Commons’ goal of developing a better understanding of Los Angeles through art.

 HANNAH DOMINICA CHUA

-OPERATIONS AND RESEARCH ASSOCIATE
+SYSTEMS AND RESEARCH COORDINATOR

 Hannah Dominica Chua (they/she) is a Pilipinx arts activist and cultural organizer born in Quezon City, Philippines and raised in Escondido, CA. They recently graduated from UCLA with a B.A. in World Arts and Cultures and a minor in Pilipinx Studies.
 For their senior thesis, Hannah spearheaded a collaborative, multi-disciplinary, arts project that critically explores Pilipinx identity formation and corporate mobilizations of diasporic nostalgia: "'Joy Served Daily!': The Jollibee Empire, Labor Exploitation, and Selling Diasporic Nostalgia”.
 Hannah is a passionate advocate for Ethnic Studies and universal access to relevant education.
 She believes in the transformative potential of art and storytelling as instruments to foster the radical imagination, and inspire actionable social and political change.
 In their free time, they enjoy crocheting and upcycling second-hand clothing.
 Hannah is also a member of the Pilipinx grassroots organization, GABRIELA Los Angeles.